-The First Men On The Moon Reunite For the 50th Anniversary

-Astronauts Buzz Aldrin and Michael Collins are reuniting on the 50th anniversary of their historical mission to the moon in 1969 at a celebration at NASA’s Kennedy Space Center in Florida.
-They’ll be united at the exact time the and place the Apollo 11 launched at pad 39A.
+‘Wonderful Feeling to Be Back.’
+Astronaut Michael Collins Returns to Apollo 11 Launch Site on 50th Anniversary

+The anniversary celebration was supposed to be a reunion with Aldrin at NASA’s Kennedy Space Center in Florida, but the 88-year-old canceled his appearance, according to the Associated Press.

+“There’s a difference this time.
+I want to turn and ask Neil [Armstrong] a question and maybe tell Buzz Aldrin something, and of course, I’m here by myself,” Collins told Kennedy Space Center Director Robert Cabana during a Q&A session.
+He added it’s a “wonderful feeling to be back.”

-The reunion is one of many events taking place throughout the country in celebration of the 50th anniversary of the moon landing, including an attempt to break a Guinness world record for most model rockets launched at the same time from a single location at the U.S. Space & Rocket Center in Huntsville, Ala.
+The Q&A is one of many events taking place throughout the country in celebration of the 50th anniversary of the moon landing, including an attempt to break a Guinness World Record for most model rockets launched at the same time from a single location at the U.S. Space & Rocket Center in Huntsville, Ala.

 Aldrin and Collins are the two surviving astronauts who were joined by Neil Armstrong on the July 16, 1969 mission to the moon.
 Four days after the launch, Aldrin and Armstrong became the first people to walk on the moon, while Collins stayed aboard the Apollo 11 tending to the ship.
 Armstrong died in 2012.